What is COPD?

 Recognising the impact of respiratory illnesses on the UK population, the NHS Long Term Plan (NHS England 2019) includes a focus on respiratory diseases such as COPD to help clinicians focus on improving outcomes for those with the condition.

-This includes work on improving existing pathways of care, such as the use of the British Thoracic Society (BTS) COPD discharge bundle which forma a list of elements that if undertaken, help reduce readmissions for patients admitted with acute exacerbations of COPD.
+This includes work on improving existing pathways of care, such as the use of the British Thoracic Society (BTS) COPD discharge bundle which forms a list of elements that if undertaken, help reduce readmissions for patients admitted with acute exacerbations of COPD.

 1. Inhaler technique assessed with the patient prior to discharge